buley/personal/src/content/learning.md

 > *“It is impossible for a man to learn what he thinks he already knows.” — Epictetus*

+> *"The more that you read, the more things you will know.
+The more that you learn, the more places you'll go." — Dr. Seuss*

 *Learning isn't about collecting information—it's about building capabilities.
 Knowledge is only valuable when it enhances execution.*

-I don't learn for the sake of learning—I learn to **master, to apply, and to evolve.** My approach to knowledge acquisition is systematic, deliberate, and focused on practical application.
+I don't learn for the sake of learning—I learn to **master, to apply, and to evolve.**

+My approach to knowledge acquisition is systematic, deliberate, and focused on practical application.

 I'm not interested in surface-level understanding or theoretical knowledge that doesn't translate to real-world impact.

 ## 1. Learning Architecture